RunestoneInteractive/RunestoneServer/source/Lists/ListsareMutable.rst

 assignment to an element of a list is called **item assignment**.
 Item assignment does not work for strings.
 Recall that strings are immutable.

-Here is the same example in codelens so that you can step thru the statements and see the changes to the list elements.
+Here is the same example in codelens so that you can step through the statements and see the changes to the list elements.

 .. codelens:: item_assign